Charles1625/crop-production-ontology/Schema/Readme.md

 - Row which is incorporated into the Crop class.

 Classes which are specializations are represented as objects, with the same name as the specialization class, containing only the properties which are not in the generalization, but with an addtional property, "class", which is a `const` evaluating to the class name.

-The Point class is an exception.
-When it is used as a waypoint in Path, or a vertex in Polygon, it is reduced to a tuple to make conformant JSON documents less verbose.

 The main part of the schema is an object with two properties, `locations` and `batches` which are arrays of `location` and `batch`, respectively.